Hilda (TV series): Conception

 Luke Pearson at the 2015 Angoulême Festival.

-Luke Pearson had previously worked in the animation industry beforehand, serving as a storyboard artist on several Adventure Time episodes.
+Luke Pearson had previously worked in the animation industry, serving as a storyboard artist on several Adventure Time episodes.
 Early on in the Hilda series, he never seriously considered an animated adaptation of the books, though he did have a few thoughts about how the character could work in animation even before he worked on the first comic.

 Before Silvergate entered the picture, a handful of production companies had expressed interest in adapting Hilda, but none of their proposals felt right.
 To Luke Pearson, those early ideas seemed to miss the heart of the series—preserving only its outer shell while altering its core spirit.

 In 2014, Silvergate producer Kurt Mueller came across Hildafolk, the first book in the series, at an independent bookstore in Brooklyn, New York.
 Captivated, the team at Silvergate quickly became interested in bringing Hilda to television.

-Later that year, Pearson received Silvergate’s proposal in the mail.
-The pitch was designed with a playful authenticity: styled as a book from Hilda’s satchel in Hilda and the Bird Parade, complete with a Trollberg library card, a tiny elf letter, and a wooden USB stick containing the actual series outline.
+Later that year, Pearson received Silvergate's proposal in the mail.
+The pitch was designed with a playful authenticity: styled as a book from Hilda's satchel in Hilda and the Bird Parade, complete with a Trollberg library card, a tiny elf letter, and a wooden USB stick containing the actual series outline.
 By then, three Hilda books had been published, with the fourth—Hilda and the Black Hound—in progress.
-Pearson found the proposal charming and true to the world he’d created, sparking the beginning of his collaboration with Silvergate.
+Pearson found the proposal charming and true to the world he had created, sparking the beginning of his collaboration with Silvergate.

 When Pearson and Silvergate started working together on a pitch, they wanted to build upon the original books while simultaneously keeping the general feel that the series had.
-Luke was specifically concerned in making sure the show didn't feel "too TV and formulaic."
+Luke was specifically concerned in making sure the show did not feel "too TV and formulaic."